-Whether you’re new to gluten-free eating or simply looking for inspiration, here are our top gluten-free foods and recipes* for using them, courtesy theHUB editor Devon Scoble, who has followed a gluten-free diet for the last five years.
+Gluten-free products can be expensive, but thankfully Walmart has a variety of affordable options.
+Whether you’re new to gluten-free eating or simply looking for inspiration, here are our top gluten-free foods and recipes for using them.

 - Tapioca flour: Also known as tapioca starch, tapioca flour can be used to thicken sauces and gravies.
-It also adds chew to Brazilian cheese bread and other baked goods—a property that can be hard to come by in GF baking.
+It also adds chew to Brazilian cheese bread and other baked goods—a property that can be hard to come by in gluten-free (GF).

 - Almond flour: Rich and nutty, this flour of finely ground almonds makes for dense, moist cakes and cookies, and can be used in keto recipes, too.

 - Gluten-free all-purpose flour: Each brand has different baking properties, so it’s best to find one you like and keep using it (or accept that recipe outcomes will vary between products).

 - Sweet rice flour: Use sweet rice flour to make chewy, sweet treats like homemade mochi and Hawaiian butter cake.